Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Discussion

 Our DMP optimization algorithm could also be improved.
 The implications of the very simple $\delta$-rule with its simple loss function can be clearly seen in the reconstructions with only few parameters (for example Figure \ref{fig:recexamples_few} and \ref{fig:recexamples_med}).
-For $K=3$ the error is 0 at three places, the centers of the Gaussian kernels that matter for the $\delta$-learning.
-To improve the encoding quality, theoretically, any other more sophisticated supervised learning rule could be used, for example ones that would optimize the encoding based on the whole trajectory or adjust the centers and variances of the Gaussian kernels \cite{ijspeert2002movement,schaal1998constructive, vijayakumar2000locally}.
+For $K=3$ the error is 0 at three places, the centers of the Gaussian kernels that matter for the $\delta$-rule.
+To improve the encoding quality, theoretically, any other more sophisticated supervised learning rule could be used, for example one that would optimize the encoding based on the whole trajectory or adjust the centers and variances of the Gaussian kernels \cite{Ijspeert_Movementimitationnonlinear_2002,Schaal_ConstructiveIncrementalLearning_1998, vijayakumar2000locally}.
 Using variable position kernels could improve the DMP results, but this would prevent the averaging of weight vectors to obtain generalized trajectories and, therefore, some other generalisation mechanism would be needed instead.
+Furthermore, using biologically inspired DMPs \cite{Hoffmann_Biologicallyinspireddynamicalsystems_2009} might enable generalization from single trajectories without the problems caused by DMPs scaling properties (see Appendix \ref{app:DMPGeneralization}).

+The ProMP model exhibited difficulties with generalizing in the presence of only few demonstrations.
+Recently, a method which combines the TP-GMM approach (which is to a certain extent agnostic of the underlying model) with ProMPs was published \cite{Yao_ImprovedGeneralizationProbabilistic_2024}.
+Using this method, to generalize in the few demonstration case, could improve the ProMP performance at the expense of having to pre-define task parameters again.

-\subsection{Encoding and inference time}
+\subsection{Encoding and Inference Time}

 We will only make relative statements about the inference and encoding times of our models, since it is always possible to take more or less potent hardware with which different runt-times will be obtained.